AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 Wired Ethernet Outputs
 ----------------------

-The Arena console has an in-built 1 Gb TitanNet switch (TNS) that is directly connected to the console Main board on network connection 1.
+The Diamond and Arena consoles have an in-built 1 Gb TitanNet switch (TNS) that is directly connected to the console Main board on network connection 1.
 The network switch has 4 ports available on the back of the console.

-The mainboard Network Connection 2 is available on the etherCON connector at the back of the console and marked as "secondary Ethernet" on the back.
+The mainboard Network Connection 2 is available on a separate etherCON connector at the back of the console and marked as "secondary Ethernet" on the back.
 We recommend that this should only be used if you need to connect to two different networks, for example the show network and an